Master’s Degree in Nonprofit Management Helps Logan Lay a Strong Foundation For a Purposeful Career

 Laying a strong foundation is important.
 It doesn’t take an expert in construction to tell you that.
 Whatever it is that’s being built, be it a home, an organization, or a career, the foundation is key to success.

 Ben Logan, of Jonesboro, Indiana, would have to agree.

 Little did he know, when he enrolled to study environmental science at Grace College, his applied learning experiences and community connections would actually help him build a strong foundation for a career in nonprofit management.
-And Logan never imagined that before he walked across the stage for graduation, he would become an executive director at Habitat Humanity where “building strong foundations” would be part of his everyday vocabulary.
+And Logan never imagined that before he walked across the stage for graduation, he would become an executive director at Habitat for Humanity where “building strong foundations” would be part of his everyday vocabulary.

 Building a Career

 Logan chose Grace for its strong environmental science program led by Dr. Nate Bosch.
 The program partners with the Lilly Center for Lakes and Streams, a division of Grace College committed to research, education, and collaboration to make the lakes in Kosciusko County clean, healthy, safe, and beautiful.

 “I was very much excited to study under Dr. Nate Bosch at the Lilly Center,” says Logan.
 “I loved the hands-on factor, and I loved that there was a place to work as a student.”

 Logan dove head-first into his work with the Lilly Center, but it didn’t take him long to realize that his passion was more about the people in the organization and less about the research.